emmercm/www/src/blog/_postgres-audit-triggers.md

 $func$ LANGUAGE plpgsql;
 ```

+This will insert a new row into `crons_audit` per row changed in `crons`.
+When rows are i

 String concatenation makes the function hard to read, but it is necessary in order to create a re-usable function.
 Other drawbacks of this are discussed below.

 Lastly, we need a trigger on the base table which will execute the function: